Naphtali-cpu/Hero-Squad/README.md

 This is a java application that allows user to recruit a well-balanced team of superheroes, there is a section for adding a squad, heroes, their weaknesses, the cause of the squad as well.

 ## Contributors

+SO far there are no contributors in this project.